 The CCPA imposes obligations on businesses to which it applies.
 These obligations include, but are not limited to, providing specific disclosures in privacy notices and affording California residents certain rights related to their personal information.
 The CCPA allows for statutory fines for noncompliance.
 In addition, the California Privacy Rights Act of 2020 ("CPRA"), which became enforceable as of January 1, 2023, expanded the CCPA protections for consumers and employees.
 Similar laws have been enacted or been proposed at the state and federal levels.
-For example, Connecticut, Utah, Virginia and Colorado have each passed laws similar to but different from the CCPA and CPRA that have taken or will take effect in 2023, and Iowa has passed such a law that will take effect in 2025.
+For example, Connecticut, Utah, Virginia and Colorado have each passed laws similar to but different from the CCPA and CPRA that have taken or will take effect in 2023; Florida, Montana, and Texas have enacted similar legislation that becomes effective in 2024; Tennessee and Iowa have passed such a law that will take effect in 2025; and Indiana has enacted similar legislation that will become effective in 2026.
 If we become subject to new privacy, data protection and data security laws, the risk of enforcement action against us could increase because we may become subject to additional obligations, and the number of individuals or entities that can initiate actions against us may increase, including individuals, via a private right of action, and state actors.

 Outside the United States, an increasing number of laws, regulations, and industry standards apply to privacy, data protection and data security.
 For example, the GDPR, the United Kingdom's Data Protection Act 2018 ("UK GDPR") and the Swiss Federal Act on Data Protection impose strict requirements for processing the personal information of individuals protected by the legislation, whether their data is processed within or outside the European Economic Area ("EEA"), the United Kingdom ("UK") and Switzerland, respectively (such jurisdictions, collectively, "Europe").
 For example, the GDPR imposes significant requirements regarding the processing of individuals' personal information, including in relation to transparency, lawfulness of processing, individuals' privacy rights, compliant contracting, data minimization, data breach notification, data re-usage, data retention, security of processing and international data transfers.
 Under the GDPR and UK GDPR, government regulators may impose temporary or definitive bans on data processing or data transfers, require a company to delete data, as well as impose significant fines, potentially ranging up to 20 million Euros under the GDPR, 17.5 million GBP under the UK GDPR, or 4% of a company's worldwide revenue, whichever is higher.
 Further, individuals may initiate compensation claims or litigation related to our processing of their personal information.
 Other privacy laws in Europe impose strict requirements around marketing communications and the deployment of cookies on users' devices.
 As another example, Brazil's General Data Protection Law (Lei Geral de Proteção de Dados Pessoais, or "LGPD") (Law No. 13,709/2018) may apply to our operations.
 The LGPD broadly regulates processing of personal information of individuals in Brazil and imposes compliance obligations and penalties comparable to those of the GDPR.
+Additionally, we expect an increase in the regulation of the use of AI and ML in products and services.
+For example, in Europe, the proposed AI Act, if adopted, could impose onerous obligations related to the development, placing on the market and use of AI-related systems.
+We may have to change our business practices to comply with such obligations.